 Ok, let’s talk about your main goal.
 If we already know how to play, then we need to raise the skill level.
 On the other hand -imagine cozy home evenings accompanied by piano sounds: a small room, a grand piano, a pianist who can also be a listener.
 It is important for us to feel every note, even if the volume is set to the minimum level.

-Yamaha P-125 – a P-series Yamaha digital piano – which came to replace the legendary P-115, completely copes all these tasks.
+Yamaha P-125 – a P-series Yamaha digital piano – which came to replace the legendary P-115 (which has been discontinued in 2018), completely copes all these tasks.
 I will describe in detail the features of the new model and will share my impressions of playing on it, and of course I will talk about main specifications and compare it to other similar models.

 Table of Contents

 - Yamaha P-125 Sounds, Voices and Features